Date: Monday, April 24, 2017

 Film Details: 90 minutes, 2015, China/France, color, DCP, in Mandarin with English subtitles

-Director Zhao Liang will attend via Skype for discussion with LEF Program Officer Gen Carmel, who also curates for Crows & Sparrows.
+Director Zhao Liang will attend via Skype for discussion with Gen Carmel, LEF Program Officer and curator for Crows & Sparrows.

-The discussion will be interpreted by Canaan Morse, a translator, poet and Ph.D. candidate in Chinese Literature at Harvard.
-He holds an M.A. in Classical Chinese Literature from the Chinese Language and Literature Department at Peking University.
+The discussion will be translated by Canaan Morse, a Ph.D. candidate in Chinese Literature at Harvard University.
+He holds an M.A. in Classical Chinese Literature from Peking University.

 About the Film: